Frequently Asked Questions about Live Oak Unitarian Universalist Fellowship

 Is your church wheelchair accessible?

+Yes!
 We have assistive listening devices available for the sanctuary.
-And we have large print hymnals and large print programs (we call them Order of Service) at all our worship services.
-Again, please contact us by email info@uuliveoak.org or call 510-419-0953 with your questions or concerns.
+And we have large print hymnals and large print programs (we call the program our Order of Service) at all our worship services.
+Again, please contact us by email info@uuliveoak.org or call 510-295-7832 with your questions or concerns.

 What about other disabilities?

-We are aware there is a vast array of disabilities, including hidden ones.
+We are aware there are many disabilities, including hidden ones.
 We hope everyone will let us know what their needs are so that we can work together to solve or avoid problems that might occur.
-Please contact us by email info@uuliveoak.org or call 510-419-0953 with your concerns.
+Please contact us by email at info@uuliveoak.org or call 510-295-7832 with your concerns.
 Your privacy will be respected.

 May our child stay with us during the service?

 Of course.
-Most Sundays there are a few young ones at our service.
+Many Sundays there are young ones at our service.

 How do I find you?